-The teaching that God’s saving grace is effectually applied to those whom he has chosen to save so that their natural enmity toward him disappears and they willingly repent and believe in Jesus.
+The teaching that God’s saving grace is effectually applied to those whom he has chosen to save, causing their natural enmity toward him to disappear so that they willingly repent and believe in Jesus.
 See also effectual call.

 - From scripture:

 No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day.
 (John 6:44 ESV)

 One who heard us was a woman named Lydia, from the city of Thyatira, a seller of purple goods, who was a worshiper of God.
 The Lord opened her heart to pay attention to what was said by Paul.
 (Acts 16:14 ESV)

 And even if our gospel is veiled, it is veiled only to those who are perishing.
 4 In their case the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.
 5 For what we proclaim is not ourselves, but Jesus Christ as Lord, with ourselves as your servants for Jesus’ sake.
 6 For God, who said, “Let light shine out of darkness,” has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 (2 Corinthians 4:3-6 ESV)

 - From The Canons of Dordt, Head III-IV, Article 11: